fermyon/workshops/spin/04-spin-kv.md

 1. Enable a default key/value store for our component
 1. Check if that question has already been asked by looking it up in the key/value store.
     - a: If previously asked, return the previous answer.*
-    - b: If not previously asked, generate an answer, store it in the store, and return it.
+    - b: If not previously asked, generate an answer, store the answer in the KV store, and return it.
     > `*` if the previous answer was "Ask again later", follow step b.

-## 2: Giving our component access to a KV store
+## 1: Giving our component access to a KV store

-Give your `magic-8-ball` component access to a key/value store by adding `key_value_stores = ["default"]` to the component.
-It should now look similar to the following:
+Give your `magic-8-ball` component access to a key/value store by adding `key_value_stores = ["default"]` to the component in your `spin.toml` file.
+Here's how it would look in **Rust**

 ```toml
 [[component]]